MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

           # TableWildcard: [] // WhildCard is not available via cloudformation yet
 ```

+This will automatically create a resource share with AWS Resource Access Manager (RAM), and the administrator will see the shared database in their Glue Catalog.

 ## Setting up permissions in the consumer account

+We have shared the table from the source account to the consumer account.
+But, by default only the administrator of the consumer lake will have access to those shared resources.
+To enable other IAM users or roles to access the resources, we'll need to create grants.

 Login into the consumer account and setup Lake Formation base settings: